ed-iv/periodic-minter-contracts/README.md

-# Abstract Browsing Contract Overview
+# Wat this?
-Abstract Browsing enables users to create "abstracted" renderings of webpages.
-Users can then place a bid in order to mint the image of their composition as an NFT.
-Periodically (every 24 hours), the highest bid is minted.
+This is an automated auction system created for an unreleased NFT project.
+Users would be able to visit a front-end where they could compose their own artworks and then place a bid to mint it.
+The highest bid within a given auction period (default 24 hours) could then be minted as an NFT.
 All other bids remain in the queue for the next auction.
-These periodic auctions will continue until the max number of mints allocated has been reached.
+These periodic auctions continue until the max number of mints allocated has been reached.
 See below for additional details on each contract.

 ## `PeriodicMinter.sol`